LFattorini/Capstone-project-churn-prediction-Udacity/README.md

 - Spend more time engineering features by trying to think of more meaningful features (e.g., sequence of events that precede user's churn).
 - Do more tuning of hyperparameters.
 - Perform stacking of models.
-- Find a better approach to dealing with strongly imbalanced data.
+- Find a better approach to dealing with strongly unbalanced data.

 ## Licensing, Authors, Acknowledgements.